-- 2.8.1 The University of Galway Boat Club describes25 itself in the following terms: - "University of Galway Boat Club is one of the most successful clubs in the University and indeed in Irish rowing.
-In the last decade, we have captured - 24.
-A vessel underway that strikes a stationary object is said to have allided with the object.
-Noun: allision. - 25.
-Source https://sport.universityofgalway.ie/clubs/rowing numerous National Championship titles across the board - Men's and Women's; Senior, Intermediate and Club; Novice; Masters; eights; fours; quadruples; pairs; doubles; even the single scull.
+2.8.1 The University of Galway Boat Club describes itself in the following terms:

+"University of Galway Boat Club is one of the most successful clubs in the University and indeed in Irish rowing.
+In the last decade, we have captured numerous National Championship titles across the board - Men's and Women's; Senior, Intermediate and Club; Novice; Masters; eights; fours; quadruples; pairs; doubles; even the single scull.
 If anyone has raced it, we've won it.